OKRs

 With OKRs, everyone is aware of who is working on what and what is the status/progress on any goal.

-With this real-time visibility, managers can also quickly identify where they should prioritize efforts in order to bring high impact.
+With this real-time visibility, managers can also quickly identify where they should prioritize efforts to bring high impact.

 OKRs build a culture of high employee engagement as they demand strategic debate & discussions among teams and their leaders around strategic priorities.